qchen2017/BloodVesselVisualization/README.md

- - Bug in .avi file - wasn't saving the last two images in the image list
-	- now fixed
+ - [FIXED] After closing images, old images would still appear in the slideshow and cause the slides to be out of order